 Every COA we issue is backed by raw chromatograms, mass spectra, calibration curves, and system-suitability records held in our instrument software per 21 CFR Part 11-style data-integrity principles.
 This page describes when and how that raw data is available.

 For every submission, we retain raw instrument files (chromatograms, mass spectra, integration parameters, calibration curves, blank and surrogate QC) for at least seven years.
-By default these files are visible only to the client of record and to our admin staff.
-They never appear on the public COA lookup unless you opt them in (below).
+By default these files are available to our admin staff for audit and review.
+They do not appear on public COA lookup by default; the public release artifact is the signed COA PDF.

 Downstream parties (an aggregator the brand sells through, a regulator running an inspection, an auditor doing pre-acquisition due diligence) can request raw data with written authorization from the client of record.
 We do not release raw data without that authorization, even when the COA itself is public.